WaterBender231/wef-nexus-online-course/energysecurity/42GlobalChallenges.md

 Note: 1 million Btu approximately equals to the energy derived from 30 litres of petrol

-The previous slide displayed the energy consumption per capita in 2018.
+The previous section displayed the energy consumption per capita in 2018.
 The two graphs presented here show both the historical increase and projected future increases in energy consumption.
 The first graph separates the world into OECD and non-OECD countries, highlighting that it is in the non-OECD countries where energy demands are expected to show a sharper increase in the future.
 The second graph further separates these non-OECD countries according to world region.
-Note that these graphs should be considered in conjunction with the map presented on the previous slide.
+Note that these graphs should be considered in conjunction with the map presented on the previous section.
 The most developed countries still tend to consume significantly more energy per capita than less developed countries.

 ### Energy consumption: historical and future trends